pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>Convolution operation</legend>
 </p>

 One can think of convolution as a sliding dot-product, or alternatively as a weighted rolling sum.
-In Pinescript convolution would be computed as follows :
+In Pine Script convolution would be computed as follows :

 ```
 sum = 0.